-Criminal records can be unclear or wrong.
+Criminal records that are unclear or wrong can show up on a tenant screening report.
 For example:

-- a printout from a tenant screening agency shows a conviction for a misdemeanor, but it was really a petty misdemeanor - a charge that should have been dismissed after you did a rehab program or some other condition of the sentence is not showing up as dismissed. - records you got expunged still appear on your record.
+- a tenant screening agency shows that you have a conviction for a misdemeanor, but it was really a petty misdemeanor - a charge that should have been dismissed after you did a rehab program or some other condition of the sentence is not showing up as dismissed with the tenant screening agency - criminal records you got expunged still appear on your tenant screening report.

-If you find out about things that are showing up wrong, go to the court where the case was and talk to the clerk.
-Tell them you want to reverse it.
-Try to get it fixed there first.
+If you find out about things that are showing up wrong, you can check the court records and provide a copy to the PHA.

 If you do not have time to get it resolved at the court, bring documents to the PHA from your case.
-You can also get a statement from your lawyer showing that the report is wrong.
+You can also contact your criminal defense lawyer to try to show that the record is wrong.